Maikuhl/ASI_UROP_Paper/README.md

 > R and SQL scripts for data wrangling can be found under *IATA_Database* folder.
 Graphs were created in R via ggplot, while the data was queried via SQL and cleaned with Pandas in Python.
 Original datasets were provided in .CSV format.

 > Scripts for data wrangling in Python can be found under *Python_Fun* folder.

-> Final Report in pdf can be found under *Final Report* folder.

 ## Software Used